zcash/zips/drafts/zip-daira-disable-sprout-outputs.rst

 possibility of other cryptographic weaknesses cannot be entirely ruled out.

-In addition, the Zcash specification and implementation incurs complexity and ``technical debt'' from the requirement to support both shielded transaction protocols.
+In addition, the Zcash specification and implementation incurs complexity and "technical debt" from the requirement to support both shielded transaction protocols.

 Removing the ability to send to Sprout outputs is a first step toward reducing this complexity and potential risk.
 This does not prevent extracting value held in Sprout